nuagenetworks/nuage-metroae/README.md

 * destroy_everything - Destroys all components specified in a deployment.
 * nuage_health - Checks the health of all components specified in a deployment.

-## Script for collecting debug collateral : logzip.py
+## Collecting Triage Collateral : logzip.py

-Logzip.py is responsible for creating files which the customer is supposed to share when they run into any issue during deployment, in order to figure out the root cause for the issue.
-The script creates a tar file with following contents: ansible.log <br/>
+In the event that you contact the MetroAE team for help, often via the team's email address, devops@nuagenetworks.net, you might be asked to provide a set of files that provide the collateral our engineers need to triage the situation. `logzip.py` is provided to make the process of gathering files easier for you. `logzip.py` will create a zip archive that contains the following files and folders:

+* ansible.log
-deployments folder <br/>
+* deployments folder
-src/inventory <br/>
+* src/inventory

-The scripts takes 2 arguments: <br/>
-tarFileName: this would be the name of the created tar file.
-By default the name would be of format 'debug-<timestamp>.tar.gz' <br/>
-deploymentName: this would be the folder name under 'deployments' which had the issue.
-By default, all teh contents of 'deployments' folder would be incorporated in the tar file <br/>
+If you run `logzip.py` without arguments, it will include the entire contents of the `deployments` folder, the entire contents of the `src/inventory` folder, and the file `ansible.log`, in a zip file in the current directory.
+The name of the file, by default, will be of the form `debug-<timestamp>.tar.gz`.

+Optionally, you can pass `logzip.py` 1 or 2 parameters:
+* tarFileName: The name of the zip file to create.
+If not specified, the default value is of the form `debug-<timestamp>.tar.gz`
+* deploymentName: The name of the deployment folder under `deployments` to include in the zip file.
+If not specified, the default action is to include all folders under `deployments`.

 Command To run the script: <br/>
-python logzip.py [--tarFileName] [--deploymentName]
+python logzip.py [--tarFileName name-of-file] [--deploymentName name-of-deployment]

 ## Python-based Ansible Operations Tool
 MetroÆ is based off of the Python-based Ansible operations tool.